JB63134/bash_ct/README.md

 **`ct` (Command Trace) is a Bash command resolution tracer.**

-It examines how a command name resolves and traces the subsequent filesystem and execution layers.
+It examines how a command name resolves and traces the subsequent filesystem and execution layers, bringing them together into a single resolution model.

-`ct` brings these layers together into a single resolution model.
+The goal is to answer not only **what command Bash will use**, but **why it resolves that way and what ultimately executes**.

 ---